 Until I started meditation, I probably had no idea how much “I” resided in the world of thought and self-talk.
 More specifically, how unconsciously immersed I could be in thought – thinking in its many flavors such as replaying, analyzing, planning, deciding, worrying, judging, criticizing, regretting, contemplating, exploring and so on.

 When I started to attend guided meditation sessions with teachers, I found it difficult to maintain my attention on some anchor such as the breath, the sensation of the belly moving, the labeling of thoughts, the texture of a raisin or a beautiful memory.
 The attention would invariably and unconsciously seem to evaporate and I’d be back to being lost in thought and self-talk.
 “Thinking without being aware of thinking” seemed to have the attraction power of a strong magnet and the near-invisibility of a ninja.

 After some time, I’d realize that I had been lost in thought (again) – often via a soft reminder: “If you notice that your mind has wandered, gently guide your attention back to the anchor.”
 I’d then refocus the attention back to the anchor.
-The three-step sequence of “1) focusing on an anchor, 2) thinking and 3) noticing that I’d been lost in thoughts” would repeat itself throughout the session.
+The following sequence of states would repeat itself throughout the session: “1) focusing on an anchor while aware and present, then unknowingly shifting to 2) thinking while unaware and totally immersed in thinking and 3) noticing that I’d been lost in thoughts and then returning to 1)”.
 Where, percentage-wise, I’d reside mostly in the lost-in-thought state of 2).

 Later on – A Helpful Practice